simonvandermeer/caddy-technitium-dns-module/README.md

 # Caddy DNS Provider Module for Technitium

 > [!WARNING]
 > This module was made using an LLM and I have **not** done a lot of testing.
 It works for my homelab but no guarantees it will work for your situation.
 Please report (or better yet, open PRs for) any issues.
+I'll try and keep an eye on any PRs and review/merge as best as I can.

 This package contains a DNS provider module for Caddy that integrates with Technitium DNS Server to solve ACME DNS-01 challenges automatically.